 Many kitchen gardeners focus on growing summer and autumn crops.
 If you plan ahead, you can have leeks, brussels sprouts, kale, cauliflowers, beets, parsnips, and other vegetables to harvest through the winter.
 An unusual and delicious winter vegetable that I’ve been growing for some years is the New Zealand Yam (oca).

 One of my other favorites is purple sprouting broccoli.
-The earliest variety begins cropping in December with others following from January to May.
-They’re part of the brassica (or cole) family and are fairly winter hardy.
+The earliest variety begins cropping in December, with others following from January to May.
+They’re part of the brassica (or cole) family and are fairly winter-hardy.
 The family also includes many varieties of cabbage and kale grown to be harvested in winter.
 Many root vegetables are hardy down to 25 °F (-2.2 °C) too, so if you’re in zones 8-11, you can leave them in the ground until needed.

-13. Sow the First seeds
+13. Sow the First Seeds

-Though you’ll need to hold off for most veg, some seeds do benefit from a very early start.
-Three of these include onions, chilis, tomatoes, and eggplant (aubergines).
+Though you’ll need to hold off for most veg, some seeds benefit from a very early start.
+Three include onions, chilis, and eggplant (aubergines).
 That’s because each needs a long growing season, and if you’re in a mild or cold climate, your plants might not have enough time to produce if you sow in spring.
 You can also grow salad greens and loose-leaf lettuce right through the winter.
 Indoors, they’ll grow with a grow-light set-up, and plants started at the end of summer will continue growing slowly in greenhouses and polytunnels.
 Here’s more guidance on the earliest seeds to sow.

 14. Order bare-root fruit bushes and trees